jmcnamara/XlsxWriter/CONTRIBUTING.md

 Submit the bug report using the [XlsxWriter issue tracker](https://github.com/jmcnamara/XlsxWriter/issues).

-## Contributing to XlsxWriter
+## Pull Requests and Contributing to XlsxWriter

-All patches and pull requests are welcome.
+All patches and pull requests are welcome but must start with an issue tracker.

 ### Getting Started

-1. New feature proposals should start with an [issue tracker](https://github.com/jmcnamara/XlsxWriter/issues).
-Describe what you plan to do.
+1. Pull requests and new feature proposals must start with an [issue tracker](https://github.com/jmcnamara/XlsxWriter/issues).
+This serves as the focal point for the design discussion.
+2. Describe what you plan to do.
 If there are API changes add some code example to demonstrate them.
-2. Fork the repository.
+3. Fork the repository.
-3. Run all the tests to make sure the current code work on your system using `make test`.
+4. Run all the tests to make sure the current code work on your system using `make test`.
-4. Create a feature branch for your new feature.
+5. Create a feature branch for your new feature.
-5. Enable Travis CI on your fork, see below.
+6. Enable Travis CI on your fork, see below.

 ### Enabling Travis CI via your GitHub account